-I’m an African American Studies major with a certificates in Latin American Studies and Creative Writing.
+I’m an African American Studies major with certificates in Latin American Studies and Humanistic Studies.

 Role(s) held in the Humanistic Studies Program:

 Vice-President of Princeton Association of Black Women, diSiac Dance Company, Princeton University Mentorship Program, Tutor for El Centro ESL, Intern at the Carl A. Fields Center for Equality and Cultural Understanding, Vice President of Princeton Association of Black Women (Emerita)

 Ron Brown Scholar